 - Condition Builder - Add conditional statements that are used to determine what activities to execute based on whether or not the conditions are met.
 For example, the If activity contains a condition field, and it executes a series of activities if the condition is met and, optionally, another set of activities if the condition is not met.

-You create a conditional statement by selecting two values and comparing them using one of the available operators: greater than, greater than or equal, less than, less than or equal, equal to, not equal to, is empty (single value), is not empty (single value), is true, is false, starts with, ends with, contains.
+You create a conditional statement by selecting two values and comparing them using one of the available operators: greater than, greater than or equal, less than, less than or equal, equal to, not equal to, is empty, is not empty, is true, is false, starts with, ends with, contains, is numeric, is not numeric.

 You can add multiple statements and select if all of the statements or any of the statements must be true for the condition to be met.